-Kansas State University has had more than 30 years experience in preparing students to take positions as applied experimental psychologists.
+Kansas State University has had more than 50 years of experience in preparing students for positions as applied cognitive psychologists.
 Graduates are now working as academic faculty in both research and teaching focused institutions, government researchers, marketing research consultants, medical researchers, grant proposal specialists, and human factors analysts.
 As this partial listing indicates, there have been a wide variety of openings available to graduates of our program in applied cognitive psychology.
 (A list of recent PhD graduates’ current positions can be seen here.)

-NOTE: Due to budget cuts, we currently have no one on the faculty in the area of Human Factors, although we hope to in the future.
 Before applying, please check the research interests of our faculty on the website to ensure that someone at KSU is doing research of interest to you.
 We encourage you to directly contact professors whom you believe share similar research interests with you.

-- Other: TOEFL for foreign students.
-Undergraduate major in psychology is not essential.
-It is recommended that applicants have a minimum of 15 hours in psychology (including experimental methods), plus 3 hours of statistics, and 3 hours of computer science.
+- Undergraduate major in psychology is not essential.
+It is recommended that applicants have a minimum of 15 hours in psychology (including experimental methods), plus 3 hours of statistics.

 - 30 units